kburchfiel/pfn/docs/_sources/Online_Visualizations/Simple_App_Without_Login/readme.md

 These apps take the form of a series of files, most of which (but not all) are .py scripts.
 In order to get them to run successfully on your own computer, it's very important to (1) consult their corresponding documentation closely and (2) use the same folder structure that is shown within the Python for Nonprofits GitHub page.

-It's *also* important to note that **you may incur some costs when deploying Dash apps online via Google Cloud Run** (the method shown within these notebooks).
-I have found the costs to be quite small on my end (literally pennies a month), but more complex and widely accessed apps will of course incur higher costs.
-If you want to avoid these costs, you can simply run these apps locally on your own machine.
+Also, if you're new to Dash, I do recommend reading the corresponding documentation at https://dash.plotly.com .
+This documentation was a huge help to me when I was first learning how to create Dash apps, and while I've included *some* comments on the code contained within this section, it's really not a substitute for the official Dash tutorial.

 ## The 'Simple App Without Login' project itself

 ### Readme

-(Note: the Cloud Run-hosted version of this app can be found at https://simpleappwithoutlogin-470317599391.us-central1.run.app/ .)
+(Note: the Cloud Run-hosted version of this app can be found at https://simpleappwithoutlogin-470317599391.us-central1.run.app/ . *(If no one has accessed the app recently, it will take several seconds to load, as the app is set to run on demand in order to save costs.)*)

 This folder provides sample code for a Dash app that can be deployed to Cloud Run.
 This code was based on the app deployment steps found in https://dash.plotly.com/deployment and https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service .
-(The Plotly walkthrough shows how to deploy a Dash app to Heroku, and the Cloud Run walkthrough shows how to deploy a Flask App to Cloud Run; by taking bits from each, you can then learn how to deploy a *Dash* app to *Cloud Run.* :)
+(The Plotly walkthrough shows how to deploy a Dash app to Heroku, and the Cloud Run walkthrough shows how to deploy a Flask App to Cloud Run; by taking bits from each, you can then learn how to deploy a *Dash* app to *Cloud Run.*)

 #### Development and setup notes

-1. The dash-bootstrap-components (https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout/) library is used extensively within many of these dashboards.
+1. The dash-bootstrap-components (https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout/) library is used extensively within both of this section's Dash apps.
 It's a great option for making your dashboards more aesthetically pleasing *and* more flexible.

-1. This app is hosted on Google Cloud Run, though you can also host it locally by cloning this project.
+2. This app is hosted on Google Cloud Run, though you can also host it locally by cloning this project.
 See the following section for more guidance on hosting Dash apps within Cloud Run.

+It's *also* important to note that **you may incur some costs when deploying Dash apps online via Google Cloud Run**.
+I have found the costs to be quite small on my end (literally pennies a month), but more complex and widely accessed apps will of course incur higher costs.
+If you want to avoid these costs, you can simply run these apps locally on your own machine.

 #### Rationale for hosting this Dash app on Google Cloud Run

 Heroku, an alternative site for hosting Dash apps, offers maximum monthly spending caps, which could help you control your costs; however, it's possible that the minimum amount you would pay on Herkou would be higher than your minimum on Cloud Run.
 (This is why I chose to deploy this app to Cloud Run rather than Heroku.)
 Heroku pricing information can be found at https://www.heroku.com/pricing .</h2>

+Dash apps can be hosted via other providers as well, such as Azure--so make sure to look into various hosting options before deciding where to deploy your own project.

 #### Steps for deploying this app to Cloud Run